IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/Charles_T._Rubin" target="_blank">Charles T. Rubin</a>

->“The Taiping Rebellion is the perfect example of the old adage that the winners write the history books.
-Most writers treat the Taipings as poor deluded peasants following a madman's hallucinations, but when you get right down to it, that's how most religions begin (not your religion obviously, but all the other ones).
+>“The Taiping Rebellion is the perfect example of the old adage that the **winners write the history books**.
+Most writers treat the Taipings as **poor deluded peasants following a madman's hallucinations**, but when you get right down to it, **that's how most religions begin** (not your religion obviously, but all the other ones).
 The only difference between <a href="https://en.wikipedia.org/wiki/Hong_Xiuquan" target="_blank">Hong Xiuquan</a> and history's successful prophets is that if a professor, novelist, or cartoonist disrespects Hong Xiuquan, angry mobs won't call for his head.
 >
->Is fear of its followers really the best test of a religion's authenticity?
-I'll admit that's the standard I use, but it's probably a good idea to remember that if the Taipings had won their rebellion, they might today be considered totally legit and every bit as Christian as the Mormons ("mostly, sort of").”
+>**Is fear of its followers really the best test of a religion's authenticity?** I'll admit that's the standard I use, but it's probably a good idea to remember that if the Taipings had won their rebellion, they might today be considered totally legit and every bit as Christian as the Mormons ("mostly, sort of").”

 ― <a href="https://en.wikipedia.org/wiki/The_Great_Big_Book_of_Horrible_Things" target="_blank">Matthew White</a>

 >“Asking, 'If there is no God, what is the purpose of life?' is like asking, 'If there is no master, whose slave will I be?'
-If your purpose of life is to submit as a slave, then your meaning comes from flattering the ego of a person whom you should detest.”
+If your purpose of life is to submit as a slave, then your meaning comes from **flattering the ego of a person whom you should detest**.”

 ― <a href="https://en.wikipedia.org/wiki/Dan_Barker" target="_blank">Dan Barker</a>